• Home

 He abides on an acreage Northwest of Regina along the Qu’Appelle Valley overlooking the Valeport Bird Sanctuary and Last Mountain Lake.

-Dr. Karen Tanino U. of S. - Research Update
+Dr. Anze Svara U. of S. Fruit - Research Update